Non-linear Dynamics and Primordial Black Hole Formation During Kination: Introduction

 The existence of a long kination era within the cosmological timeline may leave imprints in cosmological data that could be searched for in the foreseeable future~\cite{Ghoshal:2022ruy, Gouttenoire:2021jhk, Soman:2024zor}.
 However, the authors of~\cite{eröncel2025universalbounddurationkination, apers2024stringtheoryhalfuniverse, mosny2025selftrackingsolutionsasymptoticscalar} pointed out that, according to perturbation theory, such a kination era is expected to be unstable due to the growth of scalar-field perturbations.
 Unlike the homogeneous background field, these perturbations behave like a relativistic perfect fluid with an equation-of-state parameter of $w=1/3$.
 The authors of~\cite{mosny2025selftrackingsolutionsasymptoticscalar} showed that such scalar perturbations may act as a background for the homogeneous scalar field, which ends up tracking its own perturbation and eventually behaves like radiation.
 Generally speaking, such considerations suggest that a kination era may not exceed $\sim10 - 11$ \efolds{} ~\cite{eröncel2025universalbounddurationkination,apers2024stringtheoryhalfuniverse}.

-In~\cite{apers2024stringtheoryhalfuniverse, eröncel2025universalbounddurationkination, mosny2025selftrackingsolutionsasymptoticscalar}, the fate of small scalar perturbations is explored in the context of an initially kinetic-energy-dominated background where the gravitational backreaction is ignored.
-Perturbation theory has provided valuable insights into this regime; however, its main limitation is that it cannot capture strong gravitational effects or backreaction.
+In~\cite{apers2024stringtheoryhalfuniverse, eröncel2025universalbounddurationkination, mosny2025selftrackingsolutionsasymptoticscalar}, the fate of small scalar perturbations is explored in the context of an initially kinetic-energy-dominated background where the gravitational backreaction is neglected.
+Perturbation theory has provided valuable insights into this regime; however, its main limitation is that it cannot capture strong gravitational effects or non-linear backreaction.